 Okay, fine, two more things, because Italy:

 - If you want to add a bit of pecorino cheese (sheep cheese – or you can use hard grated parmesan because that’s what we have in the US) to the top, you have the Italians’ permission to do so.

 - Also, a bottle of wine to enjoy it with.
 That one is probably required.
 Since it’s greasy, try a white Franciacorta or if you prefer red, find a good Barbera.

 Best Carbonara in Rome

-Find it in the back streets of Trastevere at a little place called Da Enzo.
+You’ll find it in the back streets of Trastevere at a little place called Da Enzo.
 Make a reservation or be prepared to wait in line… for hours.
-No, not exaggerating.
-You’re welcome.
+No, not exaggerating, and you’re welcome.

-This recipe originally came from a professor in Turin, Italy where I studied abroad in 2005-2006.
-Try it out, let me know how it goes in the comments!
+This recipe originally came from a professor in Turin, Italy, in 2005-2006.
+Try it out; let me know how it goes in the comments!